xblain/kingpin-bot/README.md

 # Kingpin

-A discord economy bot with GUI and controlled by a single slash command, created in Python, built on top of Hikari-Discord and Tanjun libraries
+A discord economy bot with GUI and controlled by a single slash command, created in Python, built on top of Hikari-Discord and Tanjun libraries.
+Database built with PostgreSQL, Dashboard built with Django with OAuth authentification

 - Very much WIP, this was a old project of mine which was a learning exercise for me to learn more about Python, over time I've learned more and this repository is for me to update, optimize and improve my code from many years ago.
-Part of the functionality is also broken due to my abandoment of the project and not keeping backups of everything that was needed to keep the bot working
+- ~~Part of the functionality is also broken due to my abandoment of the project and not keeping backups of everything that was needed to keep the bot working~~ (Functionality that was lost has been fully restored and many improvements to UI have been implemented, currently I only need to implement the functionality that was in the text version of the bot such as enterprises activity, money safes, trading, etc, but optimization and code improvements have priority as of now before expanding current existing systems and creating new systems)

 ## Features